 Is there a minimum amount of money that I always have to have in my account, or can I just put money in when I want to place a bet?

-As we cover in our walkthrough of making a deposit, each sportsbook will have a minimum amount of money you are required to deposit for each transaction, based on which payment method you choose.
-However, there is no minimum for how much money you need to have in your account at one time: your account won’t be shut down if you have a balance of zero dollars.
+As we cover in our walkthrough of making a deposit, each sportsbook will have a minimum amount of money you are required to deposit for each transaction.
+This is based on which payment method you choose.
+However, there is no minimum for how much money you need to have in your account at one time.
+Your account won’t be shut down if you have a balance of zero dollars.
 If you choose to withdraw all your money after football season, and keep your account empty until next NFL season, you can do that.

 If I win, how do I get paid?

-Whether you’ve won, lost, or are just tired of playing, you can withdraw your funds (though not bonus money) at any time.
+Whether you’ve won, lost, or are just tired of playing, you can withdraw your funds at any time.
+However, this does not extend to your bonus funds.
 Your options for withdrawal will differ based on what country you are in and what sportsbook you’ve chosen.
 We have a full walkthrough of how to withdraw funds here.

 Why was my bet ruled “no action”?

 Sportsbooks void bets if an event fails to meet certain standards set beforehand.
 For example, while a football game doesn’t have to be played in full, it may have to go at least 55 minutes before wagers against the spread have action.
-If a game is cancelled or postponed before that mark, games will be called no action and bets will be returned in full.
-Read your sportsbook’s rules before betting to know when and why they will rule a game no action, as the policies will vary by website.
+If a game is canceled or postponed before that mark, games will be called no action.
+Consequently, bets will be returned in full.
+Read your sportsbook’s rules before betting to know when and why they will rule a game no action.
+Policies will vary by website.

 What is the best sport to bet?

 It all depends on your preferences.
 In the U.S., no sport is more popular to wager on than NFL football.
-However, because of it’s popularity, it is also the toughest sport to find any value in, as professional bettors are often jumping on point spreads and game totals they think are too high or low.
+However, because of its popularity, it is also the toughest sport to find any value in.
+Professional bettors frequently jump on point spreads and game totals they think are too high or low.